 The Perfect Gift

-I came across the Adelaide Oval Roof Climb while searching online for Christmas presents for my travel-loving family.
+I came across the Adelaide Oval Roof Climb while searching online for Christmas gifts for my travel-loving family.
 I always prefer receiving experiences over material things so that’s what I try to give too 🙂

 Everyone was super happy with their Roof Climb gift cards – except for my brother’s fiancée Fiona who turned out to be afraid of heights!
 The certificates are transferable so she was able to give it to her aunt Colleen to go with her dad Ralph, as well as my parents & myself.